 Given its amorphous terminology, it is still unclear what content will fall outside of the definition of ‘child-directed’.

-Videos caught targeting children while containing content deemed by YouTube as unsuitable for children can result in creators paying the FTC fines of up to $42,530.
+Videos caught targeting children while containing content deemed by YouTube as unsuitable for kids can result in creators paying the FTC fines of up to $42,530.

-The same goes for videos classified as non-child friendly that are deemed by YouTube as containing content that is attractive to children.
+The same goes for videos classified as non-child friendly that are deemed by YouTube as containing content that is kid friendly.

-If a video touches on mature themes but showcases animated characters, it may result in its creator being handed a hefty fine.
+If a video presents mature themes but showcases animated characters, it may result in its creator being handed a hefty fine.

-If you rely on your YouTube channel as a source of income, it would be wise to make a strategic decision:
+If your YouTube channel is a primary source of income, it would be wise to make a strategic decision: